 Participants consider gardening one of the only activities they have.
 Most are unable to work, are currently entering a later stage of their life, or feel less safe venturing out, which is appropriate considering the recurrent violent, xenophobic crimes that are committed against immigrants and refugees within the community (Stone & Jacbo, 2013; “History of Hate: Crimes Against Sikhs Since 9/11”, 2012).
 Participants believe the garden is welcoming and comfortable, where they have purpose and believe that they are giving back to the community through their work and involvement.

-All participants reflected on life in their home country and a connection to the land.
-Gardening is something familiar and comfortable that they can do here in this country, the same as back home.
-Participating in a garden provides individuals the opportunity for fresh fruit and vegetables that are culturally specific, familiar, and that are accessible within their finances.
-The market place does not carry the fruits and vegetables that participants are familiar with.
-The garden allows them the method of harvesting the items they desire.

 For participants the garden plays an important role in their wellness both physically and mentally.
 Physically, many have adverse health conditions, which have inhibited their ability to perform many tasks.
 The garden provides an opportunity for exercise, reflection, and relief from stress.
 All participants stated believing that the garden has contributed to improvements in their physical and mental wellbeing.
 One participant stated that gardening has been better than traditional means of therapy and medicine in their condition and symptoms.
 These gardens also offer many opportunities outside of merely just gardening such as the ability to socialize, the availability of fresh fruits and vegetables, and the opportunity for clients to visit their garden for leisure time.

-During half of the interviews, participants became very emotional, to the point of tears, while reflecting on the garden and what it means to them.
-For most, it’s the last remaining familiar thing they have.
-The dire need of the garden was apparent through multiple statements, for one participant it gave them a reason to live.

-Participants conveyed throughout the interviews a strong sense of importance that the garden is available to them and future generations.
-Many shared concerns about the lack of adequate funding that has affected availability of the garden to others within the community, which this researcher inferred as an instilled ‘ownership’ of their garden by participants.
-All participants felt it was important that decision makers and funders understand the importance of these therapeutic horticultural community gardens not only to them, but also to the community.

 This study is limited by its small sample size of participants and the need for translators.
 The use of translators can be considered a ‘double edge sword’ in retrospect.
 Translators were paid employees of the agency the garden was administered by and held various roles as case managers, therapists, and garden coordinators.
 Though the translators and the participants were not provided the interview questionnaire instrument prior to the interviews to avoid any “grooming” of participant responses, ultimately the participants might have felt pressure to answer questions in a specific way due to the influence of having a staff person present during the interview.
 On the other hand, the use of translators from the agency might have helped mine more information from participants because they might have felt more comfortable with the person translating than someone they were not familiar with.
 Staff members acting as a translator may have an effect on the comfort level of participants to divulge personal information and opinions.